A Complete Guide to Critical Illness Cover

 Critical illness insurance could be useful for you if:

-- You’re single and have no dependents.
-This is because you receive a lump sum to use while you’re alive, rather than leaving the pay-out behind to nobody (as you have no dependents), as basic life insurance would.
+- You’re single and have no dependants.
+This is because you receive a lump sum to use while you’re alive, rather than leaving the pay-out behind to nobody (as you have no dependants), as basic life insurance would.

 - State benefits are not sufficient.
 You usually receive around £100 a week – which isn’t enough to replace most incomes in the UK.

 - You aren’t able to work but your savings aren’t enough to cover your usual outgoings.

 - There’s no long-term sickness pay package with your current employer.